LYNCH·LLP

 Questions about Examiner Saket K Daftuar

-• What is Saket K Daftuar's allowance rate?
+• What is Saket K Daftuar's overall allowance rate?

 • How many art units does this examiner cover?

-No. The allowance rate is a historical summary of past decisions and is not a prediction of any specific application's outcome.
+Allowance rate is the percentage of decided applications (allowed and abandoned combined, pending excluded).
+It describes past decisions and is not a prediction of any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION